+'''

+cd ratpoints-2.2.2

-- > cd ratpoints-2.1.3 - > make all
+make all

+'''

-This will build the library libratpoints.a and the executable ratpoints.
+This will build the library libratpoints.a, the executable ratpoints, and also run pdflatex to generate this documentation.

 By default, the program will use primes up to 127.
 If you intend to do computations with large height bounds or with curves that you expect to have many points, it may make sense to increase the range of primes.
 This can be achieved via make all PRIME_SIZE=8 perhaps after a make distclean to remove the files that were generated previously.
 The PRIME_SIZE argument can be given any value from 5 to 10; otherwise it is taken to be 7.
-The precise meaning is that the program will work with primes $< 2^s$, when PRIME_SIZE = s.
+The precise meaning is that the program will work with primes $< 2^{s}$, when PRIME_SIZE = s.

-The program now uses SSE instructions if available.
+The program now uses SSE instructions if available, working with 128-bit registers.
+Compared to using word-size registers, this results in a noticeable speed-up.
 If you don't want this, do

+'''

+make distclean

-- > make distclean - > make all CCFLAGS=-UUSE_SSE
+make all CCFLAGS=-UUSE_SSE

+'''